 A State-of-the-Art Resource

-The new Homeland Security Education Center is a testament to COD's commitment to providing student's access to the latest tools and facilities.
+The Robert J. Miller Homeland Security Education Center is a testament to COD's commitment to providing student's access to the latest tools and facilities.